-The Advanced Photographic System (APS) is a recent film-and-camera design doctrine developed to improve the usability of film cameras for "consumer" users.
+The Advanced Photo System (APS) is a fairly recent (1996) film-and-camera design doctrine developed to improve the usability of film cameras for

+"consumer" users.
 Its full flower in the marketplace was unfortunately cut short by the emergence of digital photography.

 The APS system uses film stock 24 mm wide, housed in a cartridge designed to facilitate automation of everything from loading into the camera to processing.
-The camera always takes a frame 30.2 mm x 16.7 mm in size.
-However, for each shot, the user indicates by way of a "switch" on the camera which of three frame sizes, with different aspect ratios, he really wants to use, as follows:
+The camera always takes a frame 30.2 mm x 16.7 mm in size, an aspect ratio of 1.808:1.
+However, for each shot, the user indicates by way of a "switch" on the camera which of three predetermined frame sizes (actually, on the basis of which aspect ratio) he really wants to use, as follows:

-- "H": 30.2 mm x 16.7 mm (1.808:1) The "H" is evocative of "HDTV", since this aspect ratio is intended to be comparable to that of HDTV (which is 16:9, or 1.778:1).
-This corresponds to the entire taken frame. - "C": 23.4 mm x 16.7 mm (1.401:1)
+"H": 30.2 mm x 16.7 mm (1.808:1)

+The "H" is evocative of "HDTV", since this aspect ratio is intended to be comparable to that of HDTV (which is 16:9, or 1.778:1).
+This corresponds to the entire taken frame.